1newstar/OracleScripts/Docs/sources/SOP_DataGuardFailover.rst

 Post Switchover Tasks
 ---------------------

-First, amend the RMAN setting for ARCHIVELOG DELETION POLICY as described in section *Check RMAN Archivelog Deletion Policy* below, then skip to section *Post Switchover Checks* and ensure all checks are carried out.
+First, amend the RMAN settings for ARCHIVELOG DELETION POLICY and crosscheck the archived logs,  as described in section *Check RMAN Archivelog Deletion Policy* below, then skip to section *Post Switchover Checks* and ensure all checks are carried out.

 Explicit Version